Signatures of Enhanced Superconducting Properties in Niobium Cavities

 Overall, we have studied the frequency response of 41 cavities with various impurity structures in the RF layer.
-Of these 41, we found a clear dip in the resonant frequency just below the $T_\mathrm{c}$ in 22 N-doped cavities, similar to the one shown in Fig.~\ref{fig:SeqRem}(b).
-For other treatments, we observed four other characteristic behaviors, which we labeled ``foot", ``bump", ``dip+bump", and ``standard."
-More details are provided in the Supplemental Material.
+Of these 41, we find a clear dip in the resonant frequency just below the $T_\mathrm{c}$ in 22 N-doped cavities, similar to what is observed in Fig.~\ref{fig:Zoology}.
+For other treatments, we observed the four other characteristic behaviors.